Home | About Us | Regions | Sponsors | Career Center | Collaborate

 · Current resume (up to two pages) that also includes NCURA past and current involvement

-· Statement as to why you are seeking a degree in research administration and the importance of the scholarship for your career (500-1000 words).
+· Statement as to why you are seeking a degree in research administration, the importance of the scholarship for your career, and how you will give back to the profession/NCURA after completing your degree (500-1000 words)